 5. Trekking Duration

-The duration of the trek is a significant obstacle, especially for someone who has not undergone or is not used to such multi-day walking excursions.
-On most occasions, the long trekking days lead to a lot of body weariness, especially when combined with the high heights and change of weather.
+The duration of the trek is a significant obstacle, especially for someone who has not undertaken or is not accustomed to multi-day walking excursions.
+On most occasions, long trekking days lead to significant physical fatigue, especially when combined with high altitudes and changing weather.

-Also, rest between the hikes may be necessary for acclimatization, leading to a longer trek duration.
+Also, rest between hikes may be necessary for acclimatization, which may lead to a longer trek duration.
 Plans and preparations should be made to execute this trek firmly and successfully.

 Signs of Fatigue from Long Trekking Duration: